prabhudattaMohapatra/myPrompts/India_test_case_generation/prompt.md

   - Which employees correspond to which test cases (using Test Case IDs from Use_Cases.md)
   - Which employees cover multiple test cases
   - Any special notes about specific test scenarios
-  - Cross-reference to YAML files and CSV rows
+  - Cross-reference to CSV rows

 ## File Path Handling